MatteoFasulo/Whisper-TikTok/README.md

 ### For Linux Users

-1. Open a terminal.
+1. Download the .sh file
-2. Navigate to the project directory.
+2. Open a terminal.
 3. Run the following command:

     ```bash